 Some of Conservation Northwest's and our membership's many achievements keeping the Northwest wild since 1989.

-Creative and effective, Conservation Northwest has protected hundreds of thousands of acres of wildlands, wildlife habitat, and old growth, and touched thousands of lives throughout the greater Northwest since our founding.
+Creative and effective, for over 25 years Conservation Northwest has protected hundreds of thousands of acres of wildlands, wildlife habitat, and old growth, and touched thousands of lives throughout the greater Northwest since our founding.

 Visit our Google Earth map of successes

 Our work in review